 The Cristosal Internship Program provides college students, recent graduates, and professionals the opportunity to learn about and contribute to Cristosal's work, developing their skills as human rights advocates.

-In addition to providing support to Cristosal's various program areas, you will receive training in human rights work, as well as access to various capacity-building opportunities that Cristosal offers.
-Cristosal's wide variety of programs gives you the opportunity to work with multidisciplinary teams on training projects, research, communications, national and international litigation, preparation of reports, administrative activities, and much more.
+In addition to providing support to Cristosal's Research and Learning Programs, you will receive training in human rights work, as well as access to various capacity-building opportunities that Cristosal offers.
+We give you the opportunity to work with multidisciplinary teams on human rights education and research.
 Contact us for more information about what opportunities are available.

-Internships last between five weeks and three months, and start and end dates are flexible with advance notice.
-If you are looking for short-term opportunities, check out our Global School of Human Rights for week-long seminars on human rights issues.
+Internships last at least 8 weeks from June 1st to July 31st.
+If you are looking for shorter-term opportunities, check out our Global School of Human Rights for week-long seminars on human rights issues.

-1. Information: Request more information below, or reach out to our Intern Program Team at email@example.com to learn more about available opportunities and schedule a call to discuss the program.
+1. Information: Request more information below, or reach out to our Intern Program Team at email@example.com to learn more about available opportunities and discuss the program.

-3. Letters of Recommendation: Send two letters of recommendation to our Intern Program Team (firstname.lastname@example.org).
+3. Letters of Recommendation: Send two letters of recommendation to our Intern Program Team (firstname.lastname@example.org) that attest to your ability to life/work in El Salvador.

 4. Interview: Upon reception of your application, we will reach out to schedule an interview to discuss your application and the specifics of your internship.